Larry-Cui/notebook/docs/immigration/840/ICL840week5.md

                 - (1) The job was not advertised for long enough.
 On page 52 of the Program Guide, it states that “For NOC Skill Type 0 or NOC Skill Level A occupations (based on the National Occupational Classification), recruitment advertisement must be for at least **14 days**.”
 Here the advertisement was for 1 week, or 7 days.
 Therefore, I would advise the client that the employer must advertise the position for longer before making the offer if they want the candidate to be nominated.
                 - (2) Further, the **salary** offer is outside the pay range posted in the job offer.
 That suggests that Mr. Hidalgo-Muniz is being underpaid.
 I would advise the client that the salary offered must be $23/hour or higher.

+??? note "The Quebec Economic Classes"

+    - [1991 Canada–Québec Accord relating to Immigration and Temporary Admission of Aliens](https://www.canada.ca/en/immigration-refugees-citizenship/corporate/mandate/policies-operational-instructions-agreements/agreements/federal-provincial-territorial/quebec/canada-quebec-accord-relating-immigration-temporary-admission-aliens.html){:target="\_blank"} remains the instrument defining the different roles of the federal and Quebec governments.
+    - The key provision is section 12 of the Accord, which stipulates that:
+        - Québec has **sole responsibility** for the selection of immigrants destined to that province and Canada has sole responsibility for the admission of immigrants to that province.
+        - Canada shall **admit** any immigrant destined to Québec who meets Québec’s selection criteria, if the immigrant is not in an inadmissible class under the law of Canada.
+        - Canada shall **not admit** any immigrant into Québec who does not meet Québec’s selection criteria.
+    - subsection 86(2) imposes the simplest admissions criteria of any federal class.
+Namely, a foreign national is a member of the Quebec Skilled Worker Class if they
+            - Intend to reside in the province of Quebec, and
+            - Are named in a *Certificat de sélection du Québec*, or CSQ.
+    - Skilled Worker Program established in the [***Québec Immigration Regulation***](http://www.legisquebec.gouv.qc.ca/en/showdoc/cr/I-0.2.1,%20r.%203){:target="\_blank"}.
+        - The Skilled Worker Program is set out in sections 32 and 32.1.
+Recall that to apply as a regular skilled worker, an applicant must have been **invited** through Quebec’s Arrima Portal.
+        - The new Skilled Worker Selection Program has four streams:
+            - Stream 1: Highly qualified and specialized skills (for TEER 0, 1, or 2 positions)
+            - Stream 2: Intermediate and manual skills (for TEER 3, 4 or 5 positions)
+            - Stream 3: Regulated professions (for positions on the List of Regulated Positions of the Minister)
+            - Stream 4: Exceptional talents (requires an achievement listed on the Minister's list (eg. Canada Research Chair) or an opinion from the Minister's partner in one of the following fields: Strategic economic sectors, research, arts & culture, or sports)
+        - To be accepted, an applicant must get more than 50 points, if they do not have a spouse or a de facto spouse, or 59 points if they do.

 ## Quizzes

 ??? note "Knowledge Check 5.1: Shared Jurisdiction"